 The Diversity, Equity and Inclusion Committee serves as a working group of students, staff and faculty who evaluate the campus culture and recommend programs and tools to help us grow.
 We strive to create an inclusive atmosphere.
 We will provide resources and opportunities to educate ourselves and our community.
 Co-chairs of this committee are Tami Sells, Assistant Professor of Psychology, and Julie Herek, Instructor of Mathematics.

 MACC is a place where all belong.
 Diversity fuels the MACC spirit empowering people in our inclusive community.
-We celebrate uniqueness of each individual, and multiple points of view.
+We celebrate the uniqueness of each individual and multiple points of view.
 Be who you are.
 We like it that way.

 Moberly Area Community College embraces diversity, equity, and inclusion by honoring its diverse faculty, staff, and student populations.

 Diversity.
 MACC acknowledges and embraces the interconnected range of physical, mental, and emotional human differences across our college community.

 Equity.
 MACC provides accommodating access to opportunities, networks, resources, and support regardless of an individual’s identity.

 Inclusion.
 Together the MACC community strives to maintain an inclusive environment, where individuals of all cultures, identities, and abilities have equal access to the education and resources that are available.

 Center for Research on Learning & Teaching.
 University of Michigan. https://crlt.umich.edu/multicultural-teaching/inclusive-teaching-strategies